AdaCompNUS/context-pomdp/README.md

 * The current repository is in progress of migrating from the Unity simulator from pedestrains to SUMMIT.
 Some ros packages are still for the Unity simulator.

 List of ROS packages marked with which simulator they support:
-* (SUMMIT) __carla_connector__: A python package for communicating with SUMMIT, constructing the scene, controlling the traffic, and processing state and context information. carla_connector publishes the following ROS topic to external algorithms:
+* (SUMMIT) __summit_connector__: A python package for communicating with SUMMIT, constructing the scene, controlling the traffic, and processing state and context information. summit_connector publishes the following ROS topic to external algorithms:
     * /odom: Odometry of the exo-vehicle;
     * /ego_state: State of the exo_vehicle;
     * /plan: Reference path of the ego-vehicle;